 Instead, you should know what type of development your project requires.

 It will be great if you can determine the type of skills necessary for your requirements.
-Get started by finding out if your work has any involvement with the server, the database, and so on.
-Providing detailed information will help the freelancers decide whether they meet the requirements or not.
+Get started by finding out if your work has any involvement with the server, the database and so on.
+Providing detailed information will help the freelancer decide whether they meet the requirements or not.

 Even if you are not too technical, start your freelance Magento coder search by clearly defining the functionality "stories" from your point of view- in as much detail possible.
 At CollectiveRay.com, we've also got a bunch of resources for hiring for other platforms.

 Check out some of our other guides here on our Web Design > Guides menu.

 2. Identify necessary soft skills

 Not all developer skills are made equal.
 We covered the technical skill requirements in the front end, back end and full stack section but those are not the only skills a Magento developer needs.
 There are other less tangible skills that also lend themselves to successful projects.